european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 ### Targets and Submission Format
-We are currently asking for ILI+ weekly between August 1, 2024 and May 31, 2025 in European countries for the following age groups: 0-4, 5-14, 15-64, 65+, total.
+We are currently asking for ILI+ weekly between August 1, 2024 and May 31, 2025 in European countries by age groups (0-4, 5-14, 15-64, 65+), total and vaccination status (yes, no)

 The list of countries is provided [here](https://github.com/european-modelling-hubs/RespiCompass/blob/main/supporting-files/locations_iso2_codes.csv) and the list of weeks is provided [here](TODO).
 ILI+ is computed as follows:

 $$ILI+ = ILI \times \frac{Positivity_{Influenza}}{100}$$

 Where ILI is the consulation rate for influenza-like-illness reported in a given country and week, and $Positivity_{Influenza}$ is the test positivity rate for influenza (overall, without considering subtypes) from either sentinel or non-sentinel detections in that country and week.
 All countries consider sentinel surveillance except for Malta, Iceland, Croatia, Romania, Latvia, Finland, where non-sentinel detections are considered.
 Historical ILI+ data is provided [here](https://github.com/european-modelling-hubs/RespiCompass/blob/main/target-data/influenza/ili_plus.csv).
+The rationale for using ILI+ instead of ILI is rooted in the increased non-specificity of ILI, particularly after the advent of COVID-19.
+By combining ILI with detection rates, we obtain a signal more specific to influenza.

 ### Data
 We provide the following data to support models development and calibration.